NearID: Identity Representation Learning via Near-identity Distractors: NearID

 \subsection{NearID Dataset Construction}

+\textbf{Source datasets.} \textbf{SynCD}~\cite{kumari2025generating_syncd} renders up to three views of the \emph{same} instance across backgrounds from Objaverse~\cite{deitke2022objaverseuniverseannotated3d} 3D assets via conditioned diffusion; all such views, including front and back, are positives, as identity rather than viewpoint defines a positive pair.
+We extend SynCD by adding \textit{near-identity distractors} as a structured negative signal absent from prior contrastive paradigms (\cref{fig:contrastive_overview}). \textbf{MTG}~\cite{eldesokeymind_vsm_mtg} pairs the \emph{same} object under a localized part edit, providing a fine-grained calibration signal.

 \textbf{Dataset Foundation and Curation.} Constructing a robust benchmark for object-level identity requires data with high viewpoint diversity and strict identity separation.
-While datasets such as Mind-The-Glitch (MTG) \cite{eldesokeymind_vsm_mtg} and Subjects200k \cite{tan2025ominicontrol_subjects200k} offer valuable baselines, they are often limited by scale (e.g., 5K samples in MTG), lack of multi-view diversity (frequently restricted to a single reference against a plain white background in Subjects200k), and a primary focus on subject-level matching with a single reference on a plain white background always, rather than instance-level object identity under viewpoint and background changes.
+While datasets such as Mind-The-Glitch (MTG)~\cite{eldesokeymind_vsm_mtg} and Subjects200k~\cite{tan2025ominicontrol_subjects200k} offer valuable baselines, they are limited by scale (e.g., 5K samples in MTG), a lack of multi-view diversity, and a focus on subject-level matching against a single plain-background reference, rather than instance-level object identity under viewpoint and background changes.
 Furthermore, MTG explicitly cites significant dataset quality issues within Subjects200k, which further motivates our decision to improve upon it.